soonchangAI/logistic-regression-scratch-iris/README.md

 # logistic-regression-scratch-iris
-Logistic regression from scratch in Python on Iris data set
+Logistic regression in Python on Iris data set